Warning: in_array() [function.in-array]: Wrong datatype for second argument in /var/www/pthree/wp-includes/classes.php on line 162

 GnuPG Turns 10

 Happy Birthday to the GnuPG team and community.
 GnuPG turns 10 today!
 For those caught unaware, GnuPG was designed to be a Free Software implementation of PGP, removing the patented algorithms, such as RSA and IDEA, and replacing them with Free Software algorithms, such as Blowfish and ElGamal.
-Being a strong advocate [...]
+Being a strong advocate of GnuPG and […]

 3 Operating Systems I’m Watching

-Lately, I’ve had on my mind the desire to run different operating systems, other than Debian and Ubuntu.
-I’ve always had this weird interest in operating systems, so when I discovered Unix and Linux, it intrigued me to run them on my own system.
-Unix never went far, as the only “distro” I [...]
+Lately, I've had on my mind the desire to run different operating systems, other than Debian and Ubuntu.
+I've always had this weird interest in operating systems, so when I discovered Unix and Linux, it intrigued me to run them on my own system.
+Unix never went far, as the only "distro" I could run […]

 BSD License Explained In Layman Terms